Chincha Islands War: War with Chile

 In the meantime, anti-Spanish sentiments in several South American countries, including Bolivia, Chile, and Ecuador, increased.
 Peru and its neighbors still remained wary of any moves that might foreshadow an attempt to re-establish the Spanish Empire.
 Given the climate of suspicion, no one was surprised when the Spanish gunboat Vencedora stopped at a Chilean port for coal, and President José Joaquín Pérez declared that coal was a war supply that could not be sold to a belligerent nation.

 From the Spanish point of view, the Chilean coaling embargo was taken as proof that Chile no longer was neutral.
-That was reinforced after two Peruvian steamers left the port of Valparaiso bearing weapons and Chilean volunteers bound for Peru.
+That was reinforced after two Peruvian steamers left the port of Valparaíso bearing weapons and Chilean volunteers bound for Peru.
 Vice Admiral José Manuel Pareja thus took a hard line and demanded sanctions against Chile that were even heavier than those imposed upon Peru.
 He then detached four wooden ships from his squadron and dispatched them to Chile while the Numancia and the Covadonga remained to guard Callao.

-Pareja arrived at Valparaiso on September 17, 1865 aboard his flagship the Villa de Madrid.
+Pareja arrived at Valparaíso on September 17, 1865 aboard his flagship the Villa de Madrid.
 He demanded that the Spanish flag be given a 21-gun salute.
 He deliberately presented his demand on the day before Chilean National Day (September 18).
 Under the circumstances, the Chileans refused, and war was declared a week later on September 24.

 The new Spanish prime minister, Leopoldo O'Donnell, who had replaced Narváez, ordered Pareja to withdraw, but the Spanish admiral chose to ignore the direct order.
 As he had no troops with which to attempt a landing, he decided to impose a blockade of the main Chilean ports.
 That action was unenforceable since a blockade of Chile's 1800 mi of coastline would have required a fleet that was several times larger than what Pareja had at his disposal.
-The blockade of the port of Valparaiso, however, caused such great economic damage to both Chilean and foreign interests that the navies of the United States and the United Kingdom, despite remaining neutral in the conflict, issued a formal protest.
+The blockade of the port of Valparaíso, however, caused such great economic damage to both Chilean and foreign interests that the navies of the United States and the United Kingdom, despite remaining neutral in the conflict, issued a formal protest.